 The directory for output files; see

-Whether to render the modified/added chapters only, or the
+Whether to render the modified/added chapters only, or the whole book; see

 Whether to compile the book using the current R session, or always open a new R session to compile the book whenever changes occur in the book directory.

 Whether to suppress output (e.g., the knitting progress) in the console.

 in_session = TRUE, you will have access to all objects created in

 the book in the current R session: if you use a daemonized server (via the

 daemon = TRUE), you can check the objects at any time when

 the current R session is not busy; otherwise you will have to stop the server